arthurprs/burst-trie/README.md

 ***This is a work in progress***

 This structure achieves better performance than a BTree implementations for common operations while still allowing range scanning and ordered iteration.

-Performance wise it's usually 50+% faster than the std lib BTreeMap for random keys but it pulls ahead rapdily if keys have common prefixes.
+Performance it's usually 50%+ faster than the std lib BTreeMap for random keys (worst case) but it pulls ahead rapdily if keys have common prefixes (See [benchmarks](#benchmarks)).

-It's specialized for string keys, specifically ASCII or UTF-8.
+Memory wise it consumes 90~150% the equivalent BTreeMap.
+Although on worst case scenarios (uniformelly distributed random keys) it can take up to 300% as much memory as a BTreeMap.

 *The Burst Trie was original described by S. Heinz.
 You can find the original paper in the internet by it's title "Burst Tries: A Fast, Efficient Data Structure for String Keys"*

+### Limitations

+It's specialized for string keys, specifically ASCII or UTF-8.

 # TODO